madgal/RACIPEwb_stemness/README.md

 # RACIPEwb_stemness
-The code for RACIPEwb framework to analyze a nine component stemness gene regulatory network
+The code for RACIPEwb framework to generate simulated gene expressions a nine component stemness gene regulatory network and analyze the network.

 If you use this code please cite: Huang, B. et al. Decoding the mechanisms underlying cell-fate decision-making during stem cell differentiation by random circuit perturbation.
 J Roy Soc Interface 17, 20200500 (2020).